yash-sharma1/docs-site/docs/walletconnect.md

 WalletConnect allows the user to scan a QR code from the wallet app to unlock and use their wallet seamlessly in the web UI.

-In order for this to work, some modificiations to the standard WalletConnect protocol are used in the Binance Chain wallet's implementation.
+In order for this to work, some modifications to the standard WalletConnect protocol are used in the Binance Chain wallet's implementation.

 ## Protocol Differences